KubeRocketCI/docs/docs/operator-guide/artifacts-verification.md

-# Verification of EDP Artifacts
+# Verification of KubeRocketCI Artifacts

 This documentation outlines platform SLSA integration and guides verifying image authenticity and provenance.